First Among Equals (TV series): Cast of characters

+Title

 The title of both the novel and the serial is a literal translation of the Latin term primus inter pares, a term used to refer to either the most senior member of a group of equals (peers) or to refer to someone who claims to be just one member of a group of equals when in reality he or she completely dominates said group.
 This phrase is used to describe the official constitutional status of the British Prime Minister within his Cabinet.